denilsonsa/atmega8-magnetometer-usb-mouse/README.md

     1. Set `AVRDUDE_PARAMS` according to your AVR programmer, if you use something other than USBasp.
     2. If you use a clock other than 12MHz, update `F_CPU` setting.
-    3. If you use a microcontroller other than ATmega8, update `MCU`, `PROGRAMMER_MCU`, `BOOTLOADER_ADDRESS` and `CHECKSIZE_CODELIMIT`.
+    3. If you use a microcontroller other than ATmega8, update `GCC_MCU`, `AVRDUDE_MCU`, `BOOTLOADER_ADDRESS` and `CHECKSIZE_CODELIMIT`.
-    4. Also look at the `writefuse` target.
-Check if the value of those fuse bits make sense for you (and for your hardware).
+    4. Also check if the fuse bits from `AVRDUDE_PARAMS_FUSE` are correct.
+    5. If you want to use a bootloader, set `BOOTLOADER_ENABLED` to `1`.
+Make sure your device has enough space to hold the main firmware together with the bootloader.

 5. Run `make writefuse` to write the fuse bits.